AshenLayla/yfinance_data/README.md

 This repository contains two Python scripts that download and save data from the Yahoo Finance API:

-1. `book_data_sp500_yfinance.py`: Downloads and saves book data (financials, balance sheet, cashflow, etc.) for all S&P 500 companies.
+1. `book_data_sp500_yfinance.py`: Downloads and saves book data (fundamental data) (financials, balance sheet, cashflow, etc.) for all S&P 500 companies.
+The data is saved in different "ticker".xlsx files.
-2. `market_data_sp500_yfinance.py`: Downloads and saves historical market data for all S&P 500 companies.
+2. `market_data_sp500_yfinance.py`: Downloads and saves historical market data for all S&P 500 companies (prices, volumes).
+The data is saved in one .xlsx.

 ## Requirements